-I teach classes at several venues, from home and via Zoom.
+I teach General & Intermediate classes at several venues in South Manchester, from home and via Zoom.

-- Are you new to Yoga and looking for a extra guidance in the foundations of yoga?
+- you are new to Yoga and looking for extra guidance in the foundations of yoga

-- Are you a more experienced student who wants a more personal Yoga session?
+- you are a more experienced student who wants a more personal Yoga class

-- Do you have specific needs or injuries that you would like to work around?
+- you have specific needs or injuries that you would like help with

-- Would you prefer to work as part of a small group, maybe a group of friends?
+If you would prefer to work as part of a small group (four people maximum), maybe a group of friends?

-Please contact me to book and arrange times.
+Please contact me to discuss your needs and arrange times.

 Tel: 07505 969426